meditationstuff/protocol_1/index.md

 SEE ALSO: <a href="#closely-related-external-resources">closely related external resources</a>
 [this note is repeated in like three places])

+(ANOTHER NOTE: I've tried to assemble a "popular introduction or alternative" to my stuff, comprised of books by other people.
+Some of these books I haven't read, but they seem to get at the vibe or spirit of what I'm going for in this big document.
+I will disagree with lots of what's in them or even think they're almost net-misleading, but also they're pointing vaguely in the direction that I'm trying to point, like vaguely in the direction of the "'deepest', most important stuff, and collectively, comprehensively so":

+* Slingerland, Edward. **Trying not to try**: Ancient China, modern science, and the power of spontaneity.
+Crown, 2015. \[Mark comment: my whole deal, which asymptotically includes most of all buddhist attainments may exactly equivalent to the asymptotic "perfection" of wu wei. not sure yet.]
+* Siff, Jason. **Unlearning meditation**: What to do when the instructions get in the way.
+Shambhala Publications, 2010.
+* Burns, David. **Feeling good together**: The secret to making troubled relationships work.
+Random House, 2010. \[Mark comment: subtly hyperanalytical and brilliant, though imperfect.
+I don't recommend any of other Burns' stuff, fwiw.]
+* Grant, Adam. **Give and take**: A revolutionary approach to success.
+Penguin, 2013. \[Mark comment: cf. buddhist "interdependence"]
+* Kay, John, and Shiva Kumar Srinivasan. "**Obliquity**: Why Our Goals are Best Achieved Indirectly."
+ \[Mark comment: cf. meditation as as-needed maximally indirect ultimately-concrete problem-solving]
+* Wilber, Ken. **The religion of tomorrow**: a vision for the future of the great traditions-more inclusive, more comprehensive, more complete.
+Shambhala Publications, 2017. \[maybe very overly-reifying and I'm aware there's a ton of Wilber-criticism])

 <span id="who-is-this-document-for"></span> **Who is this document for?**

 This document is for people are curious about, serious about (and anything in between) *very long-term, goal-oriented meditation*, as in years and a lifetime.
 (And "goal-oriented" includes "no goal" and/or radical, self-determined, open-ended provisionality!)